ORCiD helps uniquely identify you as a researcher and is the most widely adopted cross platform identifier.

 Are you John Smith?
 J. Smith?
 J.A.
 Smith?
 John A. Smith?

 Do you have a common name?
-Have published some articles with your middle initiation, some with your first initial, and others with your fill name?
+Have published some articles with your middle initial, some with your first initial, and others with your fill name?
 Have you changed your name at some point during your research career?

 ORCiD solves the problem of name differences.
 Collect all your work under one profile - no matter what name it is published under.